 How to make a concrete mold using silicone.
 Cast an existing object to make a cement planter.

+You can make a silicone mold to cast a concrete planter.
 If you’re like me, you’ve probably got an object lying around your home that you’ve been thinking… “that would be such a cute planter!”.

 But maybe it’s not suited to be one because it’s glass or metal and doesn’t have any kind of drainage, or maybe it’s a nice wood and you don’t want to ruin it?

 Well, you can make your own concrete mold by replicating any object to make it into a cement planter.

 Video For Making A Silicone Mold For A DIY Cement Planter Using An Existing Object

 It can be a challenge to think about how to make your own silicone mold for a cement planter- or for anything, because you have to think of the positive and negative space in reverse.